ymollard/python-advanced-slides/exercises.md

 ---

-# Mini-project 2: The Virus spread iterator
+# Mini-project 2: The Virus spread simulator

 This project consists into simulating the evolution of people contaminated by a disease that spreads according to a simplistic exponential contamination model.